beamuu/nft-contract-assignment/reentrancy-poc/README.md

 ```

 #### Running test
-Use for testing the reentrancy attack which will be describe below
+Use for testing the reentrancy attack which has been describe above.

 ```sh
 npm run test